segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 ### Flush

-Our mobile components map Segment's `flush` method to Amplitude's `uploadEvents` method.
+The Segment mobile device-mode bundles for Amplitude map Segment's `flush` method to Amplitude's `uploadEvents` method.

 ### Reset

-Our mobile components support logging out users in Amplitude using Segment's `reset` method.
-There is no need to worry about aliasing users, as Amplitude will merge user data on the backend so that any events up to that point from the same client will be tracked under the same user.
+The Segment mobile device-mode bundles for Amplitude support logging out users in Amplitude using Segment's `reset` method.
+You do not need to aliasing users, as Amplitude merges user data on the backend so that any events up to that point from the same client are tracked under the same user.

-Segment logs out the user by setting the `userId` to `nil` and calling Amplitude's method to regenerate a new `deviceId`.
+Segment logs the user out by setting the `userId` to `nil` and calling Amplitude's method to regenerate a new `deviceId`.

 ## Troubleshooting